Blog

 We visited Jebel Hafeet Al Ain in December.
 On a weekend afternoon with bright clear skies.
 The changing altitude made my ears pop a little, but the stunning views made up for it.
 Enthusiastic bikers zipped past on their stylish motorcycles.
 The views and hairpin curves kept our hearts racing.
 The view of Al Ain city slowly shrinking into the horizon was a sight to remember.

+We had booked our stay at Oryx Grand Hotel.
 After a refreshing nap at the hotel, we ventured to the summit.
 The way the sunlight hit the mountain peaks, the calm air, and the endless panoramic view were unforgettable — a mix of vast mountain ranges, the twisty road through the valley, and Al Ain city spread out below.

 After some sightseeing at the base attraction-Jebel Hafeet Hot Springs Garden and a fun train ride at Green Mubazzarah Mini Train, we headed back to the summit at night.